 Silence and background noises should be marked with parentheses.
 Example: (inaudible dialogue).

 How long it takes to subtitle a video clip depends on the content, but expect it to take 5-10 times the duration of the clip.

 According to the Swedish Language Act, public authorities like SLU are required to use language that is ’cultivated, simple and comprehensible’.
 High quality is also a central part of SLU’s language policy.

 The quality of autogenerated text is not sufficient to meet these objectives.
 Poor-quality subtitles are not helpful for viewers and will not give a good impression of SLU.

-This means that if you use autogenerated text, it will need to be reviewed to ensure sufficient quality.
+This means that if you use autogenerated text, you will need to review it to ensure sufficient quality.
 The originator of recorded material (person/unit) is responsible for the quality of subtitles.

 Subtitling and transcription can be ordered from the national framework agreement for language services.
 Ordering is done through re-opened competition, which means you must contact all four framework suppliers and ask them for a quote.

 You can use the form provided by Kammarkollegiet (the Legal, Financial and Administrative Services Agency), see under Links below.
 Or email the suppliers, making sure you include the following information:

 - When you need the subtitles to be delivered and when the supplier can have access to the material that needs subtitling.